epsilon537/boxlambda/about.markdown

 ![Draft Architecture Block Diagram](assets/Arch_Diagram_About.png)

-**BoxLambda** is an open-source project with the goal of creating a retro-style FPGA-based microcomputer.
+**BoxLambda** is a project creating a retro-style FPGA-based microcomputer from open-source components.
 The microcomputer serves as a platform for software and RTL experimentation.

 BoxLambda is a software-hardware cross-over project.
 The plan is to provide room for experimentation both on the FPGA RTL side and on the software side.